AlfaSierra92/GraphQL06/GraphQL.md

 #### cURL

-With it, the composition of requests is more laborious as one has to compose requests by hand:
+With it, the composition of requests is more laborious as one has to compose requests by hand, and it is required to know the schema in advance (if not we have to use an introspection query before).
+Here are some examples of requests:

 - **Query**: